semoglou/Machine-Learning-Customer-Segmentation/README.md

 <a id="1-2-exploratory-analysis"></a>
 ### 1.2 Exploratory Analysis
-This phase involved a deep dive into the dataset to understand the distribution of variables, detect outliers, and uncover patterns to inform subsequent analyses and feature engineering efforts.
+This phase involved a deep dive into the dataset to understand the distribution of variables.
+#### `Key Areas of Focus`
+- **Sales Distribution by Time**: Analyzed sales data to uncover trends across different timescales—hourly, daily, and monthly.
+This helps in understanding peak shopping hours, busiest shopping days, and seasonal trends which are essential for inventory and marketing strategies.

+- **Customer Demographics**: Explored demographic data, enhancing the understanding of our customer base.

+- **Revenue by Country**: Mapped out revenue generation across different countries to pinpoint high-value markets and assess the global reach of the business.

+- **Product Popularity**: Investigated the most frequently purchased items by analyzing the 'Description' field.

 <a id="1-3-nlp-driven-product-categorization"></a>
 ### 1.3 NLP-Driven Product Categorization